Pwd9000-ML/blog-devto/posts/Azure-SendGrid-Function-Alerts/Azure-SendGrid-Function-Alerts.md

 The full tutorial can be found here: {% link <https://dev.to/pwd9000/automate-azure-resource-decommissions-with-tracking-aok> %}

 This brings me to this new tutorial I want to share with you today.
-I was thinking how we can even better the process by also getting an email alert when a resource has been decommissioned or if a decommission has failed, and perhaps including the error message in the alert if it was a failed decommission.
-So today I will share with you a general guide on how we can utilize a service in Azure called **SendGrid** to send us email notifications from an **Azure Function App**.
+I was thinking how we can even better the process by also getting an email notification when a resource has been decommissioned or if a decommission has failed, and perhaps including the error message in the alert if it was a failed decommission.
+So today I will share with you a general guide on how we can utilize a SaaS service in Azure called **SendGrid** to send us email notifications from an **Azure Function App**.

 This tutorial is only a general guide on how to utilize the **SendGrid** service inside of a **Function App** to send notification emails and does not follow on my previous tutorial.
 This guide is meant to serve as a supplement to show how to set up the **SendGrid** service and utilize the service in any **Powershell** based **Function App** in any environment, giving the ability to send email notifications to relevant stakeholders.